BinadaPasandul/BinadaPasandul/README.md

 - 🌱 I’m currently learning object oriented programming JAVA/C++, Database managment, operating system and system administration
 - 📫 How to reach me -: email- binadapasandul@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I once debugged a 100-line error with just a single semicolon!
+- ⚡ Fun fact: I once debugged a 100-line error with just a single semicolon missing!
 (JK)

 <!---
 BinadaPasandul/BinadaPasandul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.